vanHeemstraSystems/circuit-management/README.md

 In tab **General**:

-- Name: Use a name like "plot-management-dev" (if for development) - REQUIRED
+- Name: Use a name like "circuit-management-dev" (if for development) - REQUIRED

 In tab **Connection**: